 Running since 2016, the Spectacle of Light transforms 15th-century Sudeley Castle just outside Cheltenham into a riot of colour and light.
 The castle ruins, chapel and grounds are decorated with light beams, lanterns, glitter balls hanging from the trees and sparkling fountains, all set to music.
 The trail is one of our Cheltenham Christmas traditions and we’ve visited almost every year.

-Each year there’s a new design – this year’s is themed around the Wonderful Wizard of Oz and features Dorothy, Toto, the Tin Man, Scarecrow and Lion as they travel to the Emerald City.
-The trail is open on selected evenings from 24 November–30 December 2023 and must be pre-booked.
-It takes around 60–90 minutes to walk, with food and drink stalls on the Castle terrace.
+Each year there’s a new design – this year’s theme is Sleeping Beauty, as the heroic Prince tries to break the Wicked Fairy’s spell.
+The trail is open on selected evenings from 22 November–30 December 2024 and takes around 60–75 minutes, with food and drink stalls on the Castle terrace.

 Admire the decorations at the Queen’s Hotel